 - (a) The primary officer should complete appropriate crime/arrest reports. - (b) The Watch Commander shall ensure that an Allied Agency Vehicle Pursuit Report (form CHP 187A) is filed with the CHP not later than 30 days following the pursuit (Vehicle Code § 14602.1).
-The primary officer should complete as much of the required information on the form as is known and forward the report to the Watch Commander for review and distribution. - (c) After first obtaining the available information, a field supervisor shall promptly complete a Chief's Log, briefly summarizing the pursuit, and submit it to his/her manager.
-This log should minimally contain the following information: - 1.
-Date and time of pursuit - 2.
-Involved units and officers - 3.
-Initial reason for pursuit - 4.
-Starting and termination points - 5.
-Disposition (arrest, citation), including arrestee information if applicable - Injuries and/or property damage - 7.
-Medical treatment - 8.
-Name of supervisor at scene - (d) Whenever a pursuit results in a traffic accident, the accident report shall be included with the appropriate incident reports. - (e) If a traffic accident occurs outside the Gardena City limits, the on-scene supervisor shall ensure that a traffic report is generated either by this Department or the agency having jurisdiction. - (f) In the event of a traffic accident, which occurs inside the Gardena City limits, and which, is the result of an outside agency pursuit, this Department shall assume primary jurisdiction of the incident.
-If the outside agency wishes to assume responsibility of the incident, authorization can only be given by a Commander before any of the Department's jurisdiction in released. - (g) The on-scene Field Supervisor may elect to call out a representative of the City Attorney's office in the event of a Gardena related pursuit that involves a traffic accident with an injury.
+The primary officer should complete as much of the required information on the form as is known and forward the report to the Patrol Supervisor for review and distribution. - (c) After first obtaining the available information, the involved, or if unavailable onduty, field supervisor shall promptly complete a Chief's Log entry, briefly summarizing the pursuit to the Command Staff.
+This log should include, at a minimum: - 1.
+Date and time of pursuit. - 2.
+Initial reason and circumstances surrounding the pursuit. - 3.
+Length of pursuit in distance and time, including the starting and termination points. - 4.
+Involved units and officers. - 5.
+Alleged offenses.